AkinOguns/AppInventor/README.md

 # AppInventor
-This is for same app inventor tutorials
+This is for some app inventor tutorials